dominatorul/Horizon-OC/README.md

 Alternatively, you can download the configurator and click the two install buttons<br>

-Ensure you are using latest Atmosphere, otherwise the console will not boot<br>

 ## Configuration
 Download the latest configurator on your computer<br>